How to Choose Between Stairlift Brands (2026)

 1. Warranty structure

-The warranty is not a marketing badge.
-It is a financial commitment from the manufacturer to stand behind the product for a specific period.
-What matters is the breakdown: how many years on the drive motor, how many years on the electronics, and whether the rail carries a lifetime warranty.
-Every name-brand manufacturer — Bruno, Handicare, Stannah, Harmar — offers a lifetime rail warranty.
-If the quote you are holding does not include a lifetime rail warranty, the unit is either a budget line or a relabel, and you need to know which.
+The warranty is a financial commitment from the manufacturer — not a marketing badge.
+What matters is the breakdown: years on the drive motor, years on the electronics, and whether the rail carries a lifetime warranty.
+Every name-brand manufacturer offers a lifetime rail warranty.
+The rail is a steel extrusion that does not wear out under residential use.
+If the quote does not include a lifetime rail warranty, ask why.

-Drive-mechanism warranties range from 2 years (Acorn) to 5 years (Bruno, Handicare) to 10 years on the motor and gearbox (Stannah extended).
-The difference between a 2-year and a 5-year warranty on a $3,500 install is roughly $800-$1,200 in potential out-of-pocket repair exposure during years three through five.
+Drive-mechanism warranties run from 2 years (Acorn) to 5 years (Bruno, Handicare) to 10 years extended (Stannah).
+The difference between a 2-year and a 5-year warranty on a $3,500 install represents $800–$1,200 in potential out-of-pocket repair exposure during years three through five.
 That math alone justifies the price premium of a mid-tier brand over a budget brand for most buyers.

 2. Parts pipeline speed

 When a stairlift breaks, the rider cannot use the stairs.
-The repair timeline is dictated almost entirely by how fast the replacement part arrives at the technician's shop.
-Bruno parts ship from Oconomowoc, Wisconsin, and arrive anywhere in the lower 48 within 3-5 business days.
-Handicare/Savaria parts route through their North American distribution and typically arrive in 7-10 business days.
-Stannah parts ship from their UK or US warehouse and run 5-7 days domestically.
-Harmar ships from Sarasota, Florida, with 3-5 day domestic delivery.
-Acorn parts are 7-14 days depending on model year and availability.
+The repair timeline is driven almost entirely by how fast the replacement part reaches the technician's shop.
+Bruno ships from Oconomowoc, Wisconsin: 3–5 business days anywhere in the lower 48.
+Harmar ships from Sarasota, Florida: 3–5 days domestic.
+Stannah ships from their UK or US warehouse: 5–7 days.
+Handicare/Savaria routes through North American distribution: 7–10 days.
+Acorn: 7–14 days depending on model year and stock.

 Generic imports and marketplace stairlifts have no domestic parts pipeline.
-When they break, the part ships from Shenzhen.
-That is 3-6 weeks if the factory is still operating and the listing has not been taken down.
+The part ships from Shenzhen: 3–6 weeks, if the listing has not been taken down.

 3. Rail profile and engineering

-For straight staircases, rail architecture barely matters — both types work well.
-For curved staircases with tight turns or spirals, the rail engineering is the single biggest differentiator between brands.
-Bruno's curved rail (CRE-2110) and Stannah's Siena 260 curved are the two benchmarks.
-If your staircase has a 90-degree turn at the top landing and a 180-degree switchback at mid-flight, the brand that can fabricate that rail cleanly — without jointed sections or flexible couplings — is the brand you want.
+For straight staircases, rail architecture barely matters.
+For curved staircases with tight turns or spirals, rail engineering is the single biggest differentiator between brands.
+Bruno's CRE-2110 curved and Stannah's Siena 260 are the two benchmarks for complex geometry.
+If your staircase has a 90-degree turn and a 180-degree switchback, the brand that can fabricate that rail cleanly without jointed sections is the brand you want.

 4. Installed price range